Eligibility for Departmental Awards

 The Charles O'Shea Memorial Scholarship

 The O'Shea Scholarship is awarded to an MSW student preparing for direct clinical practice of social work with children and adolescents.
-The annual award amount is currently $3,000.

 The Charles O'Shea Memorial Scholarship was established in 1973 by Mrs. Phyllis J. O'Shea, in memory of her husband Charles O’Shea, who was a Berkeley Social Welfare Lecturer and Field Supervisor in the 1950s.